Degradedness Under Cooperation: Introduction

 The structure of this work is as follows.
-In Section~\ref{sec:pre} we define new forms of degradedness - \emph{strongly less noisy} and \emph{strongly more capable}, which are extensions of the classical LN and MC conditions, in the spirit of strong data processing inequalities (SDPI)~\cite{PolyanskiyWu:17p}.
+In Section~\ref{sec:pre} we define new forms of degradedness - \emph{strongly less noisy} and \emph{strongly more capable}, which are extensions of the classical LN and MC conditions, in the spirit of SDPIs.
 In Section~\ref{sec:main_BC} the main result for the broadcast channel with cooperation is presented and discussed.
 Our results for the PRC and relay networks (diamond channels) are presented in sections~\ref{sec:PRC} and~\ref{sec:diamond}, respectively.
+Nonlinear degradedness conditions are presented briefly in Section~\ref{sec:nonlinear}.
 Finally, the proofs are given in Section~\ref{sec:proofs}.
+The examples are derived in the Appendix.